SaidRem/client-server/README.md

 # client-server (asyncio)
 Socket programming in Python using asyncio library.

 The server stores data and processes calls from several clients.
+The server is asynchronous.
 The client for sending and receiving metrics to test server.

 The client and server communicate with each other over a simple text protocol through TCP sockets.